GJBoth/Masters-thesis/source/11_Effective_droplet.md

 0 = f(\phi_1) + f(\phi_2) + (\phi_2-\phi_1)f'(\phi_2)
 $$

-The first equation states that across the interface the two chemical potential $\mu(\phi)=f'(\phi)$ must be equal and the second one states that the osmotic pressure should be similar.
-One obvious solution is $\phi_1=\phi_2$; a completely mixed state.
-A solution however also exists for a free energy with two minima where the solution is the two minima; this can be found by Maxwells tangent construction.

-If we assume local that our system is locally (around the interface) at thermodynamic equilibrium, we can apply this solution as boundary conditions.
+Since $f'(\phi) = \mu(\phi)$, the first condition states that both phases must have the same chemical potential, while the second one refers to the matching of osmotic pressure.
+One obvious solution to these equations is a completely mixed state with $\phi_1=\phi_2$.
+A non-trivial (phase-separated) solution exists as well, where $\phi_1$ and $\phi_2$ are the two minima of the free energy density function $f(\phi)$.
+In our system, this corresponds to $c_0^+$ and $c_0^-$.
+Assuming that our droplet is locally in thermodynamic equilibrium, we can apply this solution as boundary conditions.
 Concretely,

 $$
 c(R) =
 \begin{cases}
-    c_0^-,& R \text{ from above}\\
-    c_0^+,& R \text{ from below}
+    c_0^-,& \text{Outside droplet}\\
+    c_0^+,& \text{Inside droplet}
 \end{cases}
 $$

-Now that we have derived the boundary conditions, we can finish the effective droplet model.
+Now that we have defined boundary conditions, equations such as [@eq:diffusion] can be solved.
+The solution will give us the concentration profile in each phase, but the droplet behaviour is determined by the fluxes across the interface.
+We show this in the next section.

 ### Fluxes and movement of interfaces

-Using the boundary conditions derived in the previous section, we have the concentration profile inside and outside the droplet.
-The idea of effective droplet theory is to write the interface speed $v$ in terms of fluxes accross the interface.
-Since we've calculated the concentration, we can calculate the flux as:
+Given a concentration profile $c(x)$, the (diffusive) flux can be calculated by applying Ficks' law:

 $$
-J = -D\frac{\partial c}{\partial x}
+J(x) = -D\frac{\partial c}{\partial x}
 $$

+Using this expression, we can calculate a flux on the inside of the interface $J_{in}$ and on the outside of the interface $J_{out}$.
+Note that in and out respectively refer to inside and outside the droplet and not to the direction of the flux.
+Figure @fig: eff_droplet shows a typical concentration profile of an active droplet.
+Observe that due to the activity of the droplet, the concentration profile inside the droplet is not flat but convex.
+Due to this convexity, the flux $J_{in}$ will be pointed inwards, while the flux $J_{out}$ will also be pointed inwards typically due to transport or production.
+Intuitively, $J_{in}$ is the flux lost due to the decay or activity in the droplet, while $J_{out}$ replaces the converted material inside with material from outside.
+A steady-state can be achieved once these two fluxes are equal.
+Note that while the system is at steady state, it is not in equilibrium, as the fluxes across the interface are not zero; the fluxes are balanced, rather than equilibrated.
+This is a typical characteristic of an active system.

-in the case diffusion (Fick's law).
-Inside the droplet we can thus define a flux $J_{in}$ and outside the droplet a flux $J_{out}$.
-As we're dealing with active droplets, the flux $J_{in}$ will typically be inwards, i.e. away from the interface.
-The flux outside the droplet will also be inwards when stuff is typically moving into the droplet; both fluxes are thus negative.
-Now its visible were dealing with an *active* system: the fluxes will never become $0$, in other words we'll never reach equilibrium, but we can reach a stable state when $J_{in}=J_{out}$.
-If this is not the case, the interface will move.
-We can derive an interface speed $v$ in terms of the fluxes.
-Consider figure .
-If we wish to move the interface a distance $\Delta x$, we need a net gain of $\Delta x \delta c$.
-Thus, in a time $\Delta t$, we need:
+If the fluxes $J_{in}$ and $J_{out}$ are not balanced, a net flux exists, leading to either growth or decay of the droplet.
+We wish to derive an expression for the speed of the interface $v_n$ in terms of the fluxes across it.
+Consider figure @fig:interfacespeed.
+If we wish to move the interface a distance $\Delta x$, we need a net material gain of $\Delta x \Delta c$.
+This net gain is supplied by a net flux in a time $\Delta t$, so that:

 $$
 \Delta x \Delta c = (J_{in}-J_{out})\Delta t